a-muravjov/LLMs_Project/README.md

 to explore more suitable combinations and values for rank and alpha, especially given the varying size of chosen language datasets.

+Training and inference were performed on a system equipped with an NVIDIA A100 GPU (40 GB VRAM), 64 CPU cores, and 512 GB of system memory.

 ## How to run the project

 To preprocess the data, files in preprocessing folder were used and duplicates